All Episodes

 You must be having a time of your life.

-You you just have to I can tell by watching you, you're you're enjoying this, you're smiling, and you put you uh if you pardon me for this, you put such a great face on everything.
+And if you pardon me for this, you put such a great face on everything.

-It's it we're everybody's so proud to have you where you are.
+Everybody's so proud to have you where you are.

-Well, yeah, what's not the love rush?
+Well, what's not the love, Rush?

-Here I'm working for the president of the United States.
+Here I'm working for the President of the United States.

 Let's talk about these polls tightening.

-Uh one of the things in the pew poll is that the Democrats have lost all white people.
+One of the things in the PEW poll is that the Democrats have lost all white people, they've lost women, they've lost men, they've lost women.

-Uh Captain Ed Morrissey was one of the guys who I don't know if you saw that this morning, but he was going through them.
+You're absolutely right, I mean and i'm glad you pointed that out captain Ed Morrissey was one of the guys who I don't know if you saw that this morning, but he was going through them.

-And when you come to an election when the very big issue is Iraq and the other side really doesn't have anything to say about it, you you gotta wonder if they're a serious political party.
+They're certainly not saying anything constructive about the economy, and when you come to an election, when the very big issue is Iraq and the other side really doesn't have anything to say about it, you got to wonder if they're a serious political party, and I think I think a lot of undecided voters are now also scratching their heads and saying, the Democrats want me to vote for them.

 Why?

-Uh and at the same time, Rush, you're also starting to see evidence that the strategy in Iraq, which is to make the Iraqis capable of governing themselves and defending themselves and not only sustaining themselves, helping us out in the war on terror.
+And at the same time Rush, you're also starting to see evidence that the strategy in Iraq, which is to make the Iraqis capable of governing themselves and defending themselves and not only sustaining themselves helping us out in the war on terror You're starting to see evidence of that.

-I mean, this Saddam verdict is the result of a legal process where they they protected Saddam's rights, something that he never did with them.
+I mean, this Saddam verdict is the result of a legal process where they protected Saddam's rights, something that he never did with them.

 They had an orderly trial at a time when there are threats of violence.